DeadSuperHero/UglyMike/readme.md

 Ugly Mike lives in a [crapsack world](http://tvtropes.org/pmwiki/pmwiki.php/Main/CrapsackWorld) populated by deformed mutants with diminished intelligence.
 Something got into the water a long time ago, affecting absolutely everyone living in the area.
 The damaage is now completely irreversable, and enough time has gone on that no one remembers a time before this.
 Now, the inhabitants struggle to read and perform basic mathematics.

-Ugly Mike longs for the sensual touch of a maiden, and
+Ugly Mike longs for the sensual touch of a maiden, and ventures out of his underground cave to find love.

 ## Features